U-229 Pin Out by Function

 When an audio accessory is connected, like the H-250 handset, the above AUDIO pin assignments are active.

 Note that the SINCGARS radio has two AUDIO connectors, one marked AUDIO/FILL and the other marked AUDIO/DATA.
 So the digital functions for Fill and Data are completely different circuits.
-Audio can be used on either connector, but the digital modes only work on the connector as labeled.
+Audio can be used on either connector, but the digital modes only work on the connector labeled AUDIO/DATA.

 Analog